kentcdodds/import-all.macro/README.md

 ## This solution

-This is a [babel-macro][babel-macros] which allows you to import files that match a glob.
+This is a [babel-plugin-macro][babel-plugin-macros] which allows you to import files that match a glob.
 It supports `import` statements for synchronous resolution as well as dynamic `import()` for deferred resolution (for code splitting with react router for example).